 There are a ton of YouTube videos you can follow along to.
 (Maybe I’ll create my own video after the new store is up and running on autopilot.)

 Pranayama breathing warms your body and mind up for the asanas, (physical postures) of my yoga practice.

-Despite 14-16 hour long days in trying to get this new storefront up and running, I make sure I do a minimum of 10-15 minutes of yoga.
+Despite 14-16 hour long days keeping the Chef V kitchen and delivery services running, I make sure I do a minimum of 10-15 minutes of yoga.
 It’s so easy to let stress get the best of you and say, “I’ve got no time today for yoga, I’ve got so much work to do….”